MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 ![trickyurls](../img/phishing/clickjacking-reveal.png)

-Now you can see, that the page is crafted to steal your "clicks" and pass them on to an invisible page in front of it.
+Now you can see, that the page is crafted to steal your _clicks_ and pass them on to an invisible page in front of it.
 Spammers do this to generate advertisement revenue from unsuspecting users by _stealing_ their clicks.
-This exploit is called `click jacking`.
+This exploit is called **click jacking**.
 You may explore the page source on these pages to notice that such behavior is possible using html `iframe` technology.
 With an invisible `iframe` the entire page becomes a minefield for your mouse clicks!

 In the demo page, `Like the kitten` is strategically placed on a link that tweets great things about Dr. Gandhi.
 You would be "liking" me without really intending to do so!

 ![trickyurls](../img/phishing/clickjacking-tweet.png)

-When playing "free" online game, you may be clicking invisible advertisements!
+When playing "free" online games, you may be clicking invisible advertisements!
 Don't worry the game in the next section is safe :-)

 [Top](#table-of-contents)